KusumSangwan0811/ML-Star-Stellar-Classification-Project/README.md

 ## Sturucture of project:

-In this project, I predict the class of star with various ML algorithms such as SVM Classifier, Navie Bayes Classifier, Decision Tree Classifier, Random Forest Classifier, and XGboost Classifier.
 The following steps are taken in this work:

 1. Downloading this dataset from Kaggle
 2. Understanding the dataset, formulating the problem and describing the objective